-- Turn off the engine and keep engine shut-off cord (lanyard) with you when you perform maintenance unless otherwise specified. - Allow the engine to cool before handling hot parts or fluids. - Always completely reassemble the motor before operation.
+- Turn off the engine and keep the key(s) and engine shut-off cord (lanyard) with you when you perform maintenance unless otherwise specified. - Allow the engine to cool before handling hot parts or fluids. - Always completely reassemble the motor before operation.